 Aya Healing Retreats

 The Ayahuasca and Master Plant Dieta retreat in Portugal is similar and yet very unlike our standard retreats in Peru.
 It is an 11-day immersive journey into the Shipibo’s tradition of the renowned Lopez family, a legendary family of Shipibo curanderos whose lineage stretches back hundreds of years.
 This unique retreat is located near the picturesque Tomar, Portugal, a tourist-friendly area rich in culture.
 The retreat will involve a Master Plant Dieta on the sacred Noya Rao tree, 5 Ayahuasca ceremonies, workshops, lectures, personalized treatments, and much more.
-You will also have the opportunity to participate in one of one consultation with our Shipibo Shaman Don Miguel Lopez to seek spiritual guidance as you journey with the sacred plant medicines.
+You will also have the opportunity to participate in a one-on-one consultation with our Shipibo Shaman Don Miguel Lopez to seek spiritual guidance as you journey with the sacred plant medicines.

 Brejo Fundeiro is set in a tranquil location of forested hills nestled within Central Portugal.
 Convienently located 8km from the town of Cernache de Bonjardim, and just 3km from the beautiful ‘Castelo de Bode’ lake.
 The center consists of a one-hundred-year-old manor house, a yoga studio, a saltwater pool, a gorgeous courtyard, with fruit trees and vegetable gardens throughout the property.
 Short hikes reveal nearby picturesque locations such as the lake or river beaches.
 The homely boutique-style living combined with modern facilities, and authentic surrounds, results in a synergistic setting for profound healing to occur.
 There are 7 boutique furnished rooms, with ensuite bathrooms, unique colour schemes, and rustic wood paneled ceilings and shutters.